mantidproject/mantid/docs/source/release/v3.8.0/diffraction.rst

   ``CalibrationFile``.
 The documentation for this algorithm has been greatly expanded as well.

-- :ref:`PDFFourierTransformSNSPowderReduction
-  <algm-PDFFourierTransformSNSPowderReduction>` has been modified to
-  look at the signal as well when looking at the ``Q``-range to use for the transform.
+- :ref:`PDFFourierTransform <algm-PDFFourierTransform>` has been modified to look at the signal as well when looking at the ``Q``-range to use for the transform.